mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/machine/index.rst

   $ mcrl22lps vm01.mcrl2 vm01.lps

 on the command line.
-The linear process in the internal representation format of mCRL2, not meant for human inspection.
+The linear process is the internal representation format of mCRL2, and is not meant for human inspection.
 However, from :file:`vm01.lps` a labeled transition system, LTS for short, can be obtained by running::